 - Dark chocolate

-Instead, opt for white or lighter colored vegetables, white meat such as chicken or pork, non-acidic fruits, and clear beverages (water is always great!).
+Instead, choose white or lighter-colored vegetables, white meat such as chicken or pork, non-acidic fruits, and clear beverages.
+Water is always great!

 Brush and Floss Regularly

-Brush and floss regularly to keep your smile white, twice a day.
+Brush and floss regularly, twice a day, to keep your smile white.
 Try to brush after every meal to prevent plaque build-up.
 After teeth whitening, you need to be dedicated to protecting your teeth.

 Follow Up Whitening Treatments

 Even the revolutionary ZOOM! will not last forever.
 You may wish to have follow-up treatments as recommended by your dentist.
-Some treatments need a boost every six months, while others may not need to be repeated until after a couple of years.
-Depending on the health of your tooth enamel and the procedure your dentist used, they’ll make recommendations as to how often you can safely have your teeth whitened.
+Some treatments need a boost every six months, while others may only need to be repeated after a couple of years.
+Depending on the health of your tooth enamel and your dentist’s procedure, they’ll recommend how often you can safely have your teeth whitened.